emilyhorsman/bikeblog/content/posts/october-2023-riding-highlights/index.md

 {{< image src="R0006415.jpg" alt="Three people on bicycles entering an intersection crossing the 4 star theatre." >}}

 It's so rare that I bike on the east sidewalk!
 The bridge is so majestic when you have it all to yourself and there's no crosswind.
 An enormous treat.
-I'll treasure this moment on the north tower forever.

 {{< image src="R0006460.jpg" alt="Kat riding around the bend on one of the Golden Gate Bridge towers" >}}